 Celery has been getting A LOT of attention lately- specifically, celery juice.
 Celery juice is the newest viral health craze and it doesn’t look like the trend is slowing down anytime soon.
 Why?
 Advocates are raving that this simple tonic is totally banishing their bloat, boosting their energy, making their skin glow, and more!

-Drink Celery Juice first thing in the morning on an empty stomach as part of your daily routine and join the movement!
+Drink Celery Juice first thing in the morning on an empty stomach as part of your daily routine and experience the benefits for yourself.

 Upgrade your daily caffeine fix!
 Unlike coffee, which can make you jittery and nervous, matcha green tea provides relaxed, focused energy.
 This is due to high concentrations of the calming amino acid L-Theanine which slows the release of caffeine and minimizes the crash.

-Plus matcha green tea has 137 times more antioxidants than regular green tea!
+Plus, matcha green tea has 137 times more antioxidants than regular green tea!
 Most notably, matcha is a rich source of an antioxidant compound called EGCG which can help boost your metabolism.
+Definitely one of the key green foods to consider if you're on a weight loss journey.

-This beautifully hued blue-green algae is an extremely nutrient-dense superfood.
+This beautifully hued blue-green algae is an extremely nutrient dense superfood.
 A small spoonful contains an impressive concentration of micronutrients including B vitamins, calcium, and iron.
-Spirulina is a fantastic source of antioxidants and provides vegan protein.
-Sprinkle this umami sea vegetable in smoothies, salads, soups, quinoa bowls, etc. to increase your daily nutrient intake!
+Spirulina is a fantastic source of antioxidants and plant-based protein.
+Sprinkle this sea vegetable in your smoothies, salads, soups, quinoa bowls, etc. to increase your daily nutrient intake.
+You can also try our Daily Super Greens powder for a nice boost of this green superfood.